The Afikomen Project

 The Afikomen Project is a public wild foods education program.
 Conceived in 2003, our mission is that every child in the United States be able to safely identify and harvest the ten most common wild foods in their area.

-The Afikomen Project would be the first universal foraging training initiative in North America.
+The Afikomen Project is the first universal foraging training initiative in North America.
 It is based on the well-known proverb, “give people fish and they eat for a day; teach them to fish, and they eat for a lifetime.”
 We believe that the ability to forage is our birthright and should be taught as a basic skill.

 This will soon be a worldwide effort.
 Like gravity, coming down to earth is inevitable.
 Sooner than later, we will get back to nature.
 It’s what we were born to do.
 It’s what the word “nature” means.